marko-knoebl/slides/sections/react/13-javascript-basics-for-react-en.md

 Since 2015: yearly updates in June of each year (ES2015, ES2016, ...)

-Common practice: Modern JavaScript is transpiled to older versions with more support (via Babel, webpack)
+Common practice: Modern JavaScript is transpiled to older versions with better support (via Babel, webpack)

 ## Imports and exports